Hamilton NJ Workers’ Comp Claims Against Uninsured Employers Lawyer

 Accident at Work Without Insurance Trenton

 Kamensky Cohen & Riechelson is a well-respected law firm with more than 40 years of experience and a track record of success in New Jersey and Pennsylvania.
 We have helped injured workers file workers’ compensation claims throughout Mercer County, NJ, including Hopewell, Ewing, and Robbinsville.
-Our attorneys have received numerous accolades, including selection for inclusion in the prestigious New Jersey “Super Lawyers.”
+Our attorneys have received numerous accolades.
 Call KCR now to discuss your workplace accident and explore your legal options for securing compensation.

 Employer Workers’ Compensation Insurance Requirements in Mercer County, New Jersey